 Do you want to see as much as possible in one day?

+REVIEW.
 Auschwitz- Birkenau day tour from Krakow with private round transfers.
 Here are reasons why you should use our services: read the review

 The Auschwitz- Birkenau Museum is open all year long, seven days a week except:

 January 1; Easter Sunday; April 28 (March of the Living); December 25; Liberation Anniversary.